 First of all, your wedding speech shouldn’t be offensive to anyone in the audience.
 It is always a good idea to avoid any comments on religion and politics.
 This may lead to some troublesome situations.

 Secondly, avoid being on a negative note.
 You don’t need to tell people that this is the first time you are delivering such a speech before a huge audience like this.
 In any case, if it is a bad one, people will already have guessed it.
 You don’t need to confirm it and lose more confidence in the process.
 Avoid jokes that fall in the personal zone.
 You may crack jokes as a generic entity but shouldn’t dwell on a particular individual or community.
-This always leads to a quarrelsome situation.
+This always leads to quarrelsome situations.
 Also, don’t ever laugh at your own jokes.
 If you still feel that the joke was good but the public didn’t respond to it properly, it will be a good idea to drop all the jokes from the speech.

 When you are waiting in the queue to have your speech delivered, that is the tensest moment, at times tenser than the actual delivery of the speech.
 You can overcome this problem by repeating the first line of your speech to yourself while someone else is delivering their speech.
 If you are going to speak about some anecdote or story related to the couple, check whether other speakers have already used it.
 If that is the case, it is always better to remove it from your list.
 Your audience may not be interested in hearing the same thing again.